-It’s also behind some of our more everyday interactions — quick replies in Gmail and SMS apps, the ranking of content we see on social media, voice assistants, and conversational AI.
+ML algorithms (along with the training data) are also the engine that powers generative AI and its applications — think ChatGPT and DALL-E — and some of our more everyday interactions, such as the ranking of content we see on social media, voice assistants, and conversational AI.

-But in some automated and self-learning applications like Tay, algorithmic bias can creep in — and it can quickly lead to unexpected and undesirable outcomes.
-But how does this happen, and how do we, as machine learning scientists and engineers working to give people VIP experiences through conversational AI, avoid this?
+But in some generative AI applications like Tay, algorithmic bias can creep in — and it can quickly lead to unexpected and undesirable outcomes.
+But how does this happen, and how do we, as machine learning scientists and engineers working to automate customer support resolutions while delivering VIP experiences, avoid this?
 Let’s start by defining what an algorithm is and exploring how and where bias comes into play.

 What is an algorithm?